 What’s the difference between an Emotional Support Animal (ESA) and a Service Animal?

-While the majority of ESAs are dogs, a wide variety of animals can qualify, including cats, miniature horses, rabbits, small birds, hamsters, gerbils, rats, other rodents, fish, turtles and other small, domesticated animals.
-On the other hand, Service Animals are generally dogs.
+As previously discussed, however, ESAs do have protections under federal law regarding housing.
+While most ESAs are dogs, a wide variety of animals can qualify, including cats, rabbits, small birds, hamsters, gerbils, rats, other rodents, fish, turtles, and other small, domesticated animals.
+On the other hand, Service Animals can only be dogs.

 Steps to qualify for an Emotional Support Animal